 Oral contraceptives taken early in a pregnancy do not harm the fetus.
 However, they should be stopped as soon as the woman realizes she is pregnant.
 Oral contraceptives do not have any long-term effects on fertility, although a woman may not release an egg (ovulate) for a few months after stopping the drugs.

-The disadvantages may include bothersome side effects.
-Irregular bleeding is common during the first few months of oral contraceptive use, particularly if women forget to take the tablets, but it usually stops as the body adjusts to the hormones.
-If irregular bleeding persists, doctors may increase the dose of estrogen.
+Breakthrough bleeding is common during the first few months of oral contraceptive use, particularly if women forget to take the tablets, but it usually stops as the body adjusts to the hormones.
+Breakthrough bleeding is bleeding that occurs between periods, when women are taking the active pill.
+If breakthrough bleeding persists, doctors may increase the dose of estrogen.

 Some side effects are related to the estrogen in the tablet.
 They may include nausea, bloating, fluid retention, an increase in blood pressure, breast tenderness, and migraine headaches.
-Others are related mostly to the type or dose of the progestin.
-Some women who take oral contraceptives gain 3 to 5 pounds because of fluid retention.
-They may gain even more because appetite also increases.
+Others, such as acne and changes in appetite and mood, are related mostly to the type or dose of the progestin.
+Some women who take oral contraceptives gain 3 to 5 pounds because they retain fluid or because appetite increases.
 Many of these side effects are uncommon with the low-dose tablets.

 Oral contraceptives can also cause vomiting, headaches, depression, and problems sleeping.